 You can now document any in-service training hours on the Optima database.
-Simply log in (Optima link on bottom of webpage) and select the Training Tab.
-You can add hours by clicking the green “Add” button under In-Service Trainings.
+Simply log in (Optima link on the bottom of webpage) and select the Training Tab.
+You can add hours by clicking the green “Add” button under In-Service Training.
 Use the In-Service Training Credit Guidelines to compute your training time and credits.
 In the “Notes” section, you can rate and evaluate the training.

 CASA Activity Sheet

-All CASA Volunteers are required to complete contact logs as they complete case-related activities.
+All CASA volunteers are required to complete contact logs as they complete case-related activities.
 You can do this on the Optima database by selecting “Contact Logs” and adding a new contact log.
 If you prefer paper and pencil, download the form using this link: New Contact Log Pencil and Paper.
 Once the form is completed form, please give it to your CASA Advocate Coordinator as soon as you complete an activity.

 This information is very important.
-It is kept not only for your tax purposes, but to assist us with matching hours for grant funding.
+It is kept not only for your tax purposes but to assist us with matching hours for grant funding.
 Also, we can show the community the dollar value CASA contributes to our area through these figures.
 Your assistance with keeping accurate records is most appreciated.

 (Note: This New Contact Log is to replace the former CASA Activity Sheet Blank.)